jeremyomer/KidneyExchange.jl/README.md

 provided that the path to the Julia executable is correctly configured in your environment (see [here](https://julialang.org/downloads/platform/)) and the PrefLib instances are stored in the corresponding data folder.

+We additionally remark that our KEPTestxxx.jl files use the Gurobi solver as the MIP solver, as such their execution requires the package Gurobi.jl to be added to the Julia environment with a licensed installation of the Gurobi solver.

 Interested users can then embed this execution into a shell script in order to test a number of instances and tabulate the results.
 For instance, on a Unix system

 ```